 Image size: Also known as Aspect Ratio.
 Most modern content features a 16:9 aspect ratio.
 Nearly all TVs in the flat-panel era have the same 16:9 ratio and the two marry perfectly.
 A lot of older movies and some TV broadcasts, on the other hand, use narrower aspect ratios and should be displayed pillar-boxed; i.e, with vertical black bars on the left and right.
 True 4K or 4096 x 2160 (17.1:9) would be slightly letter-boxed, or with small black borders at the top and bottom of the display—just like high-resolution content displayed on a display with a 4:3 aspect ratio.

 If everyone looks unnaturally thin or thick, or images appear truncated, you have the wrong setting.
 The settings you want are called 16:9 or Wide for HD (720p), FHD (1080p), or UHD (2160p) content, and 4:3/Standard for broadcast or older movies.
-A modern TV should correctly sense the signal and automatically adjust the way it’s displayed—unless you override it.
+A modern TV should correctly sense the signal and automatically adjust the way it’s displayed, unless you override it.
 That said, we’ve seen sensing inaccuracies with material streamed via DLNA or other sources on occasion.

-You can mess your picture up in a hurry with these fine settings, but they’re also the path to the last few percentage points of image accuracy.
+You can mess your picture up in a hurry with these fine settings, but they’re also the path to the last little bit of image accuracy.
 We can’t take you through the advanced settings of every of TV, but we can tell you about the most common settings and what they do.
 Note that you may see some of the same adjustments in the advanced settings as you do in the basic settings.
 These generally serve as a baseline for the common controls.

 Temperature: Color temperature settings affect the intensity of color across the spectrum in what’s basically a curve.
 They generally offer only a few choices that conform to industry standards.
 In effect, these run from cool (accentuating the blue end of the spectrum) to warm (the red end).
 Try the various temperatures before you mess around with the fine settings described below.
 We recommend you stick with the default unless you’re trying to match the output of another device or medium.
 About 5800K closely mimics sunlight.

-White balance: This goes hand in hand with the RGB settings below, because they are what you use to correct the white balance.
-The basic idea is to adjust the red, green, and blue levels so they mix to achieve a pure white.
+White balance: This goes hand in hand with the RGB settings below, because it is the amount of red, green, and blue used to create pure white.
 With technology capable of producing pure red, green, and blue this would be easy.
-Quantum dots come close, but no other technology really does, so this will generally be an approximation and you’ll need to decide if you want a warm or a cool white.
+Quantum dots and OLEDs come close, but no other technology really does, so this will generally be an approximation, and you’ll need to decide if you want a warm or a cool white.